MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 #### Role assignment quota

 When you create a managed online endpoint, role assignment is required for the [managed identity](/azure/active-directory/managed-identities-azure-resources/overview) to access workspace resources.
 If you hit the [role assignment limit](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-rbac-limits), try to delete some unused role assignments in this subscription.
-You can check all role assignments in your Azure subscription by selecting **Access control** in the Azure portal.
+You can check all role assignments by selecting **Access control** for your Azure subscription in the Azure portal.

 #### Endpoint quota